MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 **Workaround**: None.
 This isn't supported due to a limitation with Windows dynamic disks.

 ### Data on CSVs
 **Issue**: DPM only supports the protection of Hyper-V virtual machines on Cluster Shared Volumes (CSVs).
 Protecting other workloads hosted on CSVs isn't supported.

-Protection of SQL server database stored on CSV is supported with [DPM 2019 UR2](what-s-new-in-dpm.md) and later.
+Protection of SQL server database, stored on CSV is supported with [DPM 2019 UR2](what-s-new-in-dpm.md) and later.

 **Workaround**: None.